 To an audience representing most of Melbourne’s arts organisations, Andrew provided background on Creative Victoria's Creative Industries Strategy designed to grow the creative industries of arts, culture, screen and design.
-He outlined how the 40 actions and $115 million new investment will grow economic and social impact.
-He also indicated that it is the government’s intentions to commission a piece of work to identify how Melbourne stands globally as a cultural capital and what is missing from our current offerings in both infrastructure and programming.
+He outlined how the 40 actions and $115 million new investment could grow economic and social impact.
+He also indicated that it is the government’s intention to commission a piece of work to identify how Melbourne stands globally as a cultural capital and what is missing from our current offerings in both infrastructure and programming.

 Martine Letts, Committee for Melbourne CEO, led the rich discussion about 'what’s needed to make Melbourne a world-class cultural destination?'.
-The numerous ideas and comments put forward will be prioritised and some plans of action will be finalised during two further meetings this year.

 Our current work

 How can you get involved?

 As a member of the Committee for Melbourne, you can contribute your and your organisation's knowledge and insight to the various taskforces that are addressing the Strategic Needs.